In-Person and Remote Sessions Available

 You don't have to hire an attorney just for mediation.
-If a party chooses to retain legal counsel, that attorney's role is to represent their client's interests by advising and counseling them and providing legal guidance.
+If a party chooses to retain legal counsel, that attorney's role is to represent their client's interests by advising them and providing legal guidance.
 Attending a mediation session depends on the participants' preference and other circumstances of their case.

 Since rules of evidence do not apply and a mediator does not make findings of facts nor can a mediator impose any settlement on the parties, neither party suffers prejudice if their attorney does not attend.

 Mediation is a process under which an impartial person, the Mediator, facilitates communication between the parties to promote reconciliation, settlement, or understanding among them.
 The Mediator may suggest ways of resolving the dispute but may not impose his/her judgment on the issues for that of the parties.